owen-olipas/letterboxd-movie-picker/README.md

 - Posters are fetched directly from each movie page using JSON-LD metadata.
 - Shuffle animation duration can be configured in `content.js`.

-## Creator
+## License

+MIT License – free to use and modify.
-**KARL KENNETH OWEN D. OLIPAS**
+Copyright (c) 2025 KARL KENNETH OWEN D. OLIPAS
-BS Computer Science, Class of 2025
-University of the Philippines Los Baños